davwheat/thomasr.me/_posts/2017-04-05-my-first-real-experience-with-linux.md

 -- Searching for issues and support yield more helpful answers.

--- Programs are far easier to install (both from the software center and the terminal) due to the lack of “next, next, next” installers.
+-- Programs are far easier to install (both from the software centre and the terminal) due to the lack of “next, next, next” installers.

 ### Closing Thoughts
 Overall, my experience with Linux (specifically Ubuntu Budgie) has been really nice.
 So nice in fact, that I’m now using it way more than Windows!